cryptowithshashi/GENSYN-NODE-GUIDE/README.md

-# GENSYN TESTNET NODE GUIDE
+# GENSYN AI RL SWARM NODE GUIDE

 RL Swarm is an open source system for peer-to-peer reinforcement learning over the internet.
 Running a swarm node allows you to train your personal model against the swarm intelligence.
 Each swarm performs RL reasoning as a group, with a gossiping system (Hivemind) for collaborative improvement between models.
 You can also connect your node to the Gensyn Testnet, to receive an on-chain identity that tracks your progress over time.

 RL Swarm is fully open and permissionless, meaning you can run it on a basic consumer laptop at home or on a powerful GPU in the cloud.
 You can also experiment with different models to see which ones perform best.

-## REQUIREMENTS

-Make sure your VPS meets the minimum requirements

-## PRE REQUISITES
+## System Requirements

 | Hardware | Requirements     |
 | :-------- | :------- |